Imranmoujan/Data-Extraction-and-NLP/README.md

 # Data Extraction and NLP

-This project performs text analysis and nlp on web content, extracting key metrics such as average word length, average sentence length, syllable counts, and readability scores.
+This project performs text analysis and NLP on web content, extracting key metrics such as average word length, average sentence length, syllable counts, and readability scores.
 It uses Python libraries like BeautifulSoup for web scraping and NLTK for text processing.

 ## Features